ennukee/R-language-cheatsheet/part-3.md

 # R language cheatsheet
 ## Part 3 - Givin' the user something nice w/ ggplot2

-This page is heavily based off of the ggplot2 section of this article (feel free to read it for more info): http://zevross.com/blog/2015/01/13/a-new-data-processing-workflow-for-r-dplyr-magrittr-tidyr-ggplot2/
+This page is **very heavily** based off of the ggplot2 section of this article (feel free to read it for more info): http://zevross.com/blog/2015/01/13/a-new-data-processing-workflow-for-r-dplyr-magrittr-tidyr-ggplot2/

+If you want to see visual representations of what each of the subsidiary methods / code snippets do, see that link (it has images)

 [Index page](https://github.com/enragednuke/R-language-cheatsheet/blob/master/README.md)